 I am very happy to be here as my passion is teaching and coaching.
 I found my passion after building a free-standing women's hospital.
 After 4.5 years of hearing, " It will get better (the capital [$$$] line)", an opportunity arrived in teaching in an Associate Degree RN program.
 I knew from the interview that I had found my home.
 Any faculty office with its door open showed my filing system.
 Vertical and plentiful!
 I retired after 17 years.
 My husband and I had plans for retirement.
 Picture this, as I often do.
 Driving around this beautiful country of ours in an RV.
 He explores while I sit on my lounger with my laptop, teaching.
 This is how much I love teaching.
 And the "high" I get is not so much from teaching, but helping students succeed in their quests.
 The RN program was missing a champion for this outcome.
 My office door was closed for two reasons, student coaching and I was not inside.
 Peers urged me to at least bring my door to a crack.
 They admitted that I was embarrassing them with my access and still returning student work quickly.
 But that is who I am.
 If something is important to my students, it is a priority for me as well.
 Weird, I know, but it is not the first time anyone has found me to be beyond the realm of normal.
 I can find humor in most situations.
 I would urge the serious faces from my fundamental student nurses as soon as I could.
 Humor is the best medicine.
 All the TV programming involving health care had them convinced they had to show dead seriousness on their faces and approaches.
 Scary.

 My coaching in test anxiety and taking brought grades up 5 to 10 percent points.
 That may not seem much, but for struggling students, it allowed them to progress to the next level.
 Fantabulous!
-Known for first pass rates in the licensure exam (NCLEX-RN) of 95% and higher, never in the history of the school had we achieved 100%!
+My school was noted for first pass rates in the licensure exam (NCLEX-RN) of 95% and higher, never in the history of the school had we achieved 100%!
 My retiring class of 127 student nurses did it!
-Of course, because we used a team teaching model, I cannot take all the credit, but those alumni I run into during my volunteer gigs would say otherwise.
+(BTW Eventually EVERY RN school or program attains a 100% pass rate as unsuccessful students retake the exam and pass, BUT that is not THE 1st pass rate.
+Plus, because we used a team teaching model, I cannot take all the credit, but those alumni I run into during my volunteer gigs say otherwise.
 Students and success in achieving their goals fill my heart.
-Alumni have become RN practitioners, high ranking hospital administrators, and physicians.
+Alumni have become RN practitioners, high-ranking hospital administrators, and physicians.

 Now here is bit about me.
 I graduated from Vanderbilt University after receiving a U. S. Navy Nurse Corps Candidate Scholarship for the final two years.
 Talk about the impossible blended with low self-esteem.
 They began accepting 250 recipients.
 The Vietnam Conflict was winding down, so the government dropped that number to 120.
 In the summer before my junior year, only 80 student nurses from around the country would receive this honor.
 Sure, I was out.
 But no. I won (I saw it as a game show after awhile)!
 This was my first insight that I may have more within me than I was led to believe.
 Here is a thought to take on that came from my first-generation Welsh immigrant grandfather with no formal education.
 You are better than everyone else, but no one is better than you.
 Love it.